-.
+Washington, DC – IRI today released its second public opinion survey in Tunisia and its analysis.
 Independent public opinion surveys were not permitted under President Zine El Abidine Ben Ali, and the lack of current survey data has deprived Tunisian civil society and government officials of an important tool to understand and respond to citizen priorities.
-This poll, conducted from March 5-18, 2011, will serve as the baseline for future polls.
+Fieldwork for this poll was conducted from May 14-27, 2011.